Sugar cravings are a familiar challenge for many, often signaling underlying nutritional deficiencies that need attention.

 The sugar industry is worth a crazy amount of money.
 Why?
 Because they get you and me both to eat way more sugar than we should.

-No wonder why so many people find themselves with a nasty sugar craving proclivity!
+No wonder why so many people find themselves with a nasty sugar-craving proclivity!
 Because what else do their bodies know?

 How To Stop Unsweetened Sugar Craving Deficiency

-See, glucose is the energy your body produces after it digests foods.
+Glucose is the energy your body produces after it digests foods.
 Another word for glucose is blood sugar.

 After your body digests carbs like white rice or muffins, your body quickly turns the carbs into glucose.

 This is one reason why many people crave sweet foods.
-They eat lots of carbs, get a quick glucose energy release, and then quickly use up this sugar energy in their blood.
+They eat lots of carbs, get a quick glucose energy release, and then quickly use this sugar energy in their blood.

 What Hormone Makes You Crave Sugar?
 Lack Of Serotonin!